novopowa/shorly/README.md

 <img src="./public/images/supabase.jpg" />

-<p>Also, make sure to set up functions and triggers to manage permissions.</p>
+<p>For security reasons make sure to set up functions and triggers to manage permissions.</p>

 5. Create a **.env** file with the following content: